-Best known for her environmental artworks and the Australian War Memorial in Hyde Park London (created in collaboration with TZG architects), multi-talented and award winning artist Janet Laurence is an active member of the Voiceless Council.
+Best known for her environmental artworks and the Australian War Memorial in Hyde Park London (created in collaboration with TZG architects), multi-talented and award winning artist Janet Laurence is an active member of the Voiceless community.

 Janet has forged a successful local and international career as one of Australia’s most prolific artists.
 After studies in Sydney, Perugia Italy and New York, Janet was awarded a Rockefeller Churchill Fellowship and Australia Council Fellowships.
 She is currently visiting fellow for COFA University of NSW.